Teran45/Portfolio/CSVtoJSON Airflow Nifi/README.md

+# Convert CSV to Json
-This ETL process converts data from DSV to Json.
+This ETL process converts data from CSV to Json.
 To accomplish this task, a script was written in python, which runs in Apache Airflow.

 ![image](https://user-images.githubusercontent.com/89353523/169509156-f2c42efb-1767-4c14-9f12-690303bc2968.png)